-- The availability of highly skilled labour is restricted as the brain drain results in an exodus of technically qualified workers. - The risk of electricity and water shortages will be enhanced due to growth in energyand water-intensive agricultural, mining and manufacturing industries. - Lax intellectual property protection carries the threat of patent theft, fraud or infringement, leading to profit losses. - There is a risk of domestic hostility towards Westerners, triggered by international political events.
+- The availability of highly skilled labour is restricted as the brain drain results in an exodus of technically qualified workers. - The risk of electricity and water shortages will be enhanced due to growth in energyand water-intensive agricultural, mining and manufacturing industries. - Lax intellectual property protection carries the threat of patent theft, fraud or infringement, leading to profit losses. - Even if sanctions are lifted, the difficult operating environment in Iran, typified by high taxes and widespread corruption, will continue to deter investors.